mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 Now we need to setup a VPN server so we can access our private network remotely.
 We'll be using [LinuxServer's](https://hub.docker.com/r/linuxserver/wireguard) Docker image.

-Paste the following contents into a new file on your host, make sure to save it with extension **.yml**.
+Paste the following contents into a new file on your host, save it with extension **.yml**.
 Be sure to make the necessary changes to suit your needs.

 ```yaml
 services: